English Title: On the Occasion of Remembering the Turning Gate

 Structure: Seven linear chapters, slight repetition

-Recurring Actors: Kim Sang-kyung (first appearance), Ye Ji-won (first appearance)
+Recurring Actors: Kim Sang-kyung (first appearance), Ye Ji-won (first appearance), Kim Beom-chun (first appearance)

 Season: Summer (August)